 Your appeal will first occur directly with the SSA, and the second level of appeal will be overseen by an administrative law judge (ALJ).
 Vocational experts or witnesses may also be called to present evidence in support of or against your case.

 If your Social Security Disability Insurance application for your vision impairment was rejected, an attorney experienced in the appeals process can help you navigate the complex steps to obtain your benefits.
-Reaching out to a California disability attorney before you have to appeal for help on your initial application can often improve the outcome, and it could lead to you collecting benefits much sooner.
+Reaching out to a California disability attorney before you must appeal for help on your initial application can often improve the outcome, and it could lead to you collecting benefits much sooner.